HomeGuidesAPI ReferenceChangelog

 },

-The first tariff version (tariffId of 3253628) was used between 12/12/2016 to 1/1/2017 and the second tariff version (tariffId of 3273719) was used between 1/1/2017 to 1/13/2017.
+The first tariff version (tariffId of 3253628) was used from 12/12/2016 to 1/1/2017, and the second tariff version (tariffId of 3273719) was used from 1/1/2017 to 1/13/2017.

-(b) Use the Account Tariff API
+(B) Use the Account Tariff API

 If you need the inputs before running a calculation, you can get the necessary information from the Tariff API.